raspberrypilearning/generic-python-regex-substitute-multiple-characters/en/step_1.md

 	text = re.sub(r'c', 'b', text)
 	```

 - This will turn `cat` to `bat`.
-Sometimes you might want to substitute more that one type of character though.

-- For instance, you might want to change all mentions of the word `grey` to `black` but you are aware that Americans spell the word `gray`.
-You need to match both words therefore.
-To do this you can use a search for `[ae]` which will match both the letters `a` and `e`.
+- Sometimes you might want to substitute more that one type of character though.
+For instance, you might want to change all mentions of the word `grey` to `black`, but you are aware that Americans spell the word `gray`.
+Therefore, you need to match either spelling.
+To do this you can search for `[ae]`, which will match both the letters `a` and `e`.

 	```python
 	import re